-Margin shortfall penalty will be levied by the exchanges when there is a margin shortfall on overnight positions held in trading account without sufficient margin as prescribed by the exchange.
+Margin shortfall penalty will be levied by the exchanges when there is a margin shortfall on overnight positions held in the trading account without sufficient margin as prescribed by the exchange.
 This penalty is applicable only for overnight margin shortfall however it does not apply for intraday positions.

-Margin shortfall is applicable to stock, commodity and currency exchanges (NSE, BSE, MCX and MCX-SX).
+Margin shortfall is applicable to stock, commodity and currency exchanges (NSE, BSE, MCX, and MCX-SX).
 For more details about the prescribed margin required for Derivative future contracts please visit Daily Margin required for NSE Future contracts.

 How the Margin Penalty is calculated